Aryailia/automate-firefox-install/README.md

-//run: tetra-cli parse % README.adoc
-= Provisioning Firefox Profiles
+# Provisioning Firefox Profiles

-This project is an attempt to fully deploy (provision) a fresh Mozilla Firefox install, that incorporates the security hardening settings from the https://github.com/arkenfox/user.js[Arkenfox/user.js] project.
+This project is an attempt to fully deploy (provision) a fresh Mozilla Firefox install, that incorporates the security hardening settings from the [Arkenfox/user.js](https://github.com/arkenfox/user.js) project.
 This is for version 104.0, which is after the migration to WebExtensions API.
 In particular that means: